 It’s very important to use your dental guard every night.
 And if you have some shame or embarrassment over it, remember that it is a preventative measure for bigger problems.
 In fact, you deserve a high five for doing something about the problem now rather than waiting until your teeth start to crack and wear down.

 The truth is that while it might seem like a dental night guard is a big investment in time and money up front, it pays off in spades.
 Dental treatments like crowns, implants, extractions, and root canals are way more expensive and painful to deal with.
-If you have clenching teeth at night, we recommend you to visit the professional dental clinic.
+If you have clenching teeth at night, we recommend you to visit the professional dental clinic when you live around in South Surrey BC.